Disney Books

 Iger learned over the years that Jobs sometimes saw things through his own lense, and that’s just who is was!
 (I don’t know about y’all, but the idea of Bob Iger and Steve Jobs walking in the Art of Animation lobby just sounds awesome to me.)

-More on Kait Around The Kingdom: How to Avoid the Lines at Walt Disney World
+More on Kait Around The Kingdom: Seven Must Reads For The Disney Obsessed

 Lessons to Lead By